 Buddy loved maple syrup-coated spaghetti and cotton candy.
 But keeping up with the elves’ main food groups; candy, candy canes, candy corns, and syrup, wreak havoc on Ferrell’s diet.
 “I ingested a lot of sugar in this movie, and I didn't get a lot of sleep,” Ferrell revealed to

 He added that eating all of those sugary foods caused terrible headaches and sugar highs, but the comedian was committed to his role.
 “I constantly stayed up.
 But anything for the movie, I'm there.
 If it takes eating a lot of maple syrup, then I will — if that's what the job calls for.”
 The Sun.
-5 The Cotton Balls Were Actually Cotten Candy
+6 The cotton balls were actually cotton candy.

 In one scene, Walter takes Buddy to the doctor to get a paternity test to find out if the oversized human elf is really his son.
 While he was there, Buddy gets excited and starts stuffing cotton balls in his mouth.
 But these were not real cotton balls,